Naor1Levi/SdarotIL/README.md

 # SdarotIL
-Watch any series you want with hebrew translation and less ads! * NoTimeScript*
+Watch/Download any series you want with hebrew translation and less ads! * NoTimeScript*

 <strong>simple steps</strong>
 1) Open Main.py from terminal.